scho157/FCMA_MaskRCNN/README.md

 1. Clone this repository.
 2. Create a virtual environment.
 3. Install the necessary dependencies essential for running the program.
-Utilize the 'requirements.txt' file to achieve this.
+Install the 'requirements.txt' file to achieve this.
 Execute the following command to install the dependencies:
    ```bash
    pip install -r requirements.txt
 4. Download the trained model weight from OneDrive.
 Click the link to access and download the file: [Download Model Weight (.h5)](https://1drv.ms/u/s!AjGtoQ7qXg4uzmRKxhIYt9Kzjv52?e=WKx4wn)